bluescan/tacent/UnitTests/TestData/Images/Readme.txt

 -------------------------------------------------------------------------------

-The TacentTestPattern.pkm file was generated from https://sisik.eu/etc The image itself is under ISC and was created by me.
+The TacentTestPattern.pkm file was generated from https://sisik.eu/etc The image itself is under ISC and CC0 as stated above.

 -------------------------------------------------------------------------------